Thomas French

-Thomas M. French (born January 3, 1958) is an American writer and journalist.
+Thomas French (born January 3, 1958) is an American writer and journalist.

-Personal details
+Life

-Thomas M. French was born Jan.
-3, 1958 to Hans and Katherine (née Darst) French in Columbus, Ohio and was raised in Indianapolis, Indiana.
-While at Indiana University, he was the editor-in-chief of the Indiana Daily Student, the recipient of a Poynter scholarship, the winner of the Hearst Competition for Feature Writing, and graduated in 1980.
+French was born on January 3, 1958 to Hans and Katherine (née Darst) French in Columbus, Ohio and was raised in Indianapolis, Indiana.
+While at Indiana University Bloomington, he was the editor-in-chief of the Indiana Daily Student, the recipient of a Poynter scholarship, the winner of the Hearst Competition for Feature Writing, and graduated in 1980.
 His first marriage was to Linda French (née Rogowski).
 French has two sons, Nathaniel and Samuel.
 He married Kelley Benham in 2006.
 Benham documented the birth of their daughter Juniper, who was born an extreme preemie in the series "Never Let Go," published in the Tampa Bay Times, for which she was a finalist for the 2013 Pulitzer Prize for Feature Writing.

 Career

 Thomas French's career with the St. Petersburg Times spanned 27 years between 1981 and 2008.
 He is known for feature writing but he started off on the police and courts beats, as well as general assignments.
-He is the Riley Endowed Chair in journalism in the Media School at Indiana University.
+He is the Riley Endowed Chair in journalism in the Media School at Indiana University Bloomington.